Sriwijaya Air Flight 182: Aircraft

 The aircraft involved was a Boeing 737-524, registered as PK-CLC (c/n 27323, Line no.2616).
-It was equipped with two CFMI CFM56-3B1 engines.
+It was equipped with two CFM International CFM56-3B1 engines.
 At the time of the accident, the aircraft had accumulated 62,983 hours and 40,383 cycles.

 The aircraft was manufactured in 1994, and had its maiden flight on 13 May 1994.
 It was first delivered to Continental Airlines on 31 May 1994 under the registration N27610.
 The aircraft was transferred to United Airlines in 2010 after Continental and United merged.
 On 15 May 2012, the aircraft was sold to Sriwijaya Air.
 It was the first of a total of fifteen 737-500s received by Sriwijaya Air in 2012 to replace their 737-200s.
 Sriwijaya Air named the aircraft Citra.

-Between March and December 2020, the aircraft was stored at Surabaya Juanda International Airport because of reduced demand for air travel during the coronavirus pandemic.
+Between March and December 2020, the aircraft was stored at Surabaya Juanda International Airport due to reduced demand for air travel during the coronavirus pandemic.
 The Ministry of Transportation stated that it inspected the aircraft on 14 December 2020 and issued a new certificate of airworthiness on 17 December 2020.
 It resumed service on 19 December 2020.

 Passengers and crew

 There were 62 people on board, of which 50 were revenue passengers (43 adults and 7 children).
 Of the 12 crew members, six were operating crew on the flight, while the other six were deadheading as passengers.
 The majority of the passengers were residents from West Kalimantan.

 Among the passengers were Mulyadi Tamsir, a politician from the People's Conscience Party (Hanura) and chairman of the Indonesian Muslim Student Association (PB HMI).

-The crew on the flight consisted of Captain Afwan, 54, who had over 17,904 hours of flight experience, 9,023 hours of them on the Boeing 737, First Officer Diego Mamahit, who had over 5,107 hours of flight experience, 4,957 hours of them on the Boeing 737, and four flight attendants.
+The crew on the flight consisted of Captain Afwan, 54, who had over 17,904 hours of flight experience, including 9,023 hours on the Boeing 737, First Officer Diego Mamahit, 34, who had over 5,107 hours of flight experience, with 4,957 of them on the Boeing 737, and four flight attendants.
 Afwan was a former pilot in the Indonesian Air Force.

 The six deadheading crew and several revenue passengers had transferred to Flight 182 from an earlier NAM Air flight that did not operate.